Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 	- Import the NYC taxi dataset from external tables into SQL DW tables
 	- Create a sample data table (NYCTaxi_Sample) and insert data to it from selecting SQL queries on the trip and fare tables.
 Some steps of this walkthrough needs to use this sample table.

-When the PowerShell script runs for the first time, you will be asked to input the information of your Azure SQL DW and your Azure blob storage account.
+When the PowerShell script runs for the first time, you will be asked to input the information of your Azure SQL DW and your Azure blob storage account, and the database schema name and table names you want to use for this walkthrough.
 After this PowerShell script completes running for the first time, the credentials you just input will be written to a configuration file SQLDW.conf in the present working directory.
-The future run of this PowerShell script file has the option to read all needed parameters from this configuration file.
+The future run of this PowerShell script file has the option to read all needed parameters from this configuration file, except that you will be asked to input a new schema name in order to avoid conflicts with existing schema.
 If you want to change some parameters, you can choose to input the parameters on the screen upon prompt, delete this configuration file, and input parameters as prompted. or change the parameters in the configuration file.

-Please be noted that in order to avoid name conflicts with tables that already exist in your Azure SQL DW (it might happen if multiple users are using the same Azure SQL DW as you are using to practice on this walkthrough), a 3-digit random number is added to the table names created by every run of this PowerShell script.
-The actual table names that are created by this run of this PowerShell script file are printed out on your screen and also output to the SQLDW.conf file.
+Please be noted that in order to avoid schema name conflicts with those that already exist in your Azure SQL DW, when reading parameters directly from the .conf file, a 3-digit random number is added to the schema name in the .conf file as the default schema name for each run.

 Depending on the geographical location of your private blob storage account, the process of copying data from public blob to your private storage account could take about 15 minutes or longer,and the process of loading data from your storage account to your Azure SQL DW could takes about 20 minutes or longer.

 [Azure Note] If the files to be copied from the public blob storage to your private blob storage account already exist in your private blob storage account, AzCopy will ask you whether you want to overwrite them.
 If you do not want to overwrite them, input **n** when prompted.
 If you want to overwrite **all** of them, input **a** when prompted.
 You can also input **y** to overwrite individually.

 ![Plot #21][21]

+[Azure Tips]

+- If your data is in your on-premis machine in your real life application, you can still use AzCopy to upload on-premis data to your private Azure blob storage.
+You only need to change the **Source** location to a local directory in the AzCopy command.
+- If your data is already in your private Azure blob storage in your real life application, you can skip the AzCopy step and directly upload the data to Azure SQL DW.

-This Powershell script also plugs in the Azure SQL DW information into the data exploration example files ([SQL](./SQLDW_Explorations.sql) and [IPython notebook](./SQLDW_Explorations.ipynb)) so that these two files are ready to be tried out instantly after the PowerShell script completes.
+This Powershell script also plugs in the Azure SQL DW information into the data exploration example files SQLDW_Explorations.sql, SQLDW_Explorations.ipynb, and SQLDW_Explorations_Scripts.py so that these three files are ready to be tried out instantly after the PowerShell script completes.

 After successful execution, you will see screen like below:

 ![][20]

 ## <a name="dbexplore"></a>Data Exploration and Feature Engineering in Azure SQL Data Warehouse

 In this section, we will perform data exploration and feature generation by running SQL queries against Azure SQL DW directly **Visual Studio Data Tools**.
 All SQL queries used in this section can be found in the sample script named **SQLDW_Explorations.sql**.
 This file has already been downloaded to your local directory by the PowerShell script.
 You can also get it from [Github](https://raw.githubusercontent.com/Azure/Azure-MachineLearning-DataScience/master/Misc/SQLDW/SQLDW_Explorations.sql).
+But the file in Github does not have the Azure SQL DW information plugged in.

 In this exercise, we will: